apcurium/resxible/README.md

 ##FAQ

-Does XYZ support several languages?
+- Does XYZ support several languages?
 Do I need to specify each language in the command line arguments?

-What's the common file argument for?
+- What's the common file argument for?

+- Where can I find an eample?

 ##But... it doesn't support XZY or I found a bug
 Don't hesitate to create an [issue](https://github.com/apcurium/amp-tool/issues) or better, fork it and send us a pull request!